Thrustgamers/Healthcare/README.md

 3. Run the install command on your package manager in the _web folder_
 4. Run the `go mod download` in the _server folder_
 5. The server can be started using `air` and the frontend can be started using the dev command using your package manager

+## Feature request
+- If you would like to see a feature added or want to have a converstation about it to see what is possible, don't hesitate to make a feature request!
+All input is appreacated